Dry, Chapped Hands: a winter itch

 and the hands appear soft and clean.

-AND LIME: Take one tablespoon lemon juice, one tablespoon sugar, one
+Sugar and Lime: Take one tablespoon lemon juice, one tablespoon sugar, one

 tablespoon water.
 Lightly mix all these ingredients and rub all over the